The equivalence of several conjectures on independence of $\ell$: Ranks and dimensions

 \begin{Rmk} Instead of the diagrammatic argument given above, one would be tempted to use the strong version of the alterations result \cite{dJ}.

-This gives a proper hypercover $X_\bullet \to X$ along with an embedding $X_\bullet \to \bar X_\bullet$ such that each $\bar X_m$ is smooth projective, and the complement of $X_m \subseteq \bar X_m$ is a simple normal crossings divisor $D_m$.
+This gives a proper hypercover $X_\bullet \to X$ along with an embedding $X_\bullet \to \bar X_\bullet$ such that each $\bar X_n$ is smooth projective, and the complement of $X_n \subseteq \bar X_n$ is a simple normal crossings divisor $D_n$.

-Assuming $\Rk(Y,Z)$ holds for smooth projective $k$-schemes $Y$ and $Z$, a simplicial argument for $D_m$ shows that the dimension of $H^i\cs(X_m)$ (hence also $H^i(X_m)$) is independent of the Weil cohomology theory \cite[p.~29]{Katz}.
+Assuming $\Rk(Y,Z)$ holds for smooth projective $k$-schemes $Y$ and $Z$, a simplicial argument for $D_n$ shows that the dimension of $H^i\cs(X_n)$ (hence also $H^i(X_n)$) is independent of the Weil cohomology theory \cite[p.~29]{Katz}.
 This again uses the Weil conjectures to conclude degeneration of a spectral sequence.

-Then the spectral sequence for the hypercovering $X_\bullet \to X$ computes $H^i(X)$ in terms of $H^i(X_m)$.
+Then the spectral sequence for the hypercovering $X_\bullet \to X$ computes $H^i(X)$ in terms of $H^i(X_n)$.
 However, now the purity argument no longer applies, and we have no idea on what page the spectral sequence might degenerate.
 So even knowing $\Rk(Y,Z)$ for smooth quasi-projective $k$-schemes $Y$ and $Z$ does not imply $\Dim\cs(X)$ (or its variant $\Dim(X)$ for cohomology $H^i$) through this method.

 The above argument is a way around this problem.
-It does not seem to appear anywhere in the literature, although variants of it might have been known to experts. \end{Rmk}
+The author is not aware of a place in the literature where this argument is carried out, but variants of it might have been known to experts. \end{Rmk}